kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 I just put out a poll this week about what topics might interest people and I have two solid ideas of what I'd love to speak about.
 I think in the interest of doing an **incremental** improvement to this habit, I will choose **one topic** I'm passionate about and have that fuel my CFPs for 2021 to see how it goes.

-### Habits I want to form
+### Habits I want to form or continue doing

-These all contribute to the type of person I want to be in general: a happy, optimistic person that takes care of his me
+These all contribute to the type of person I want to be in general: a happy, optimistic person that takes care of his mental health and wellness.

-- 🌞 Daily morning meditation
+- 🌞 Daily morning meditation (I use [Headspace](https://www.headspace.com/))
-- 💊 Daily vitamin supplements
+- 💊 Daily vitamin supplements (for us and the kiddos)
 - 🚶‍♂️ Daily exercise (walking or biking)

+I have already started these habits, some since the summer.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc0NjM5NDA4Niw5Mjk4NzkxNjAsLTE2Nj
+eyJoaXN0b3J5IjpbMTcwNTIyNjIyMCw5Mjk4NzkxNjAsLTE2Nj
 UyOTAwNjddfQ==
 -->